NoroffFEU/development-platforms/src/content/docs/cms/wordpress-case-study.md

 ## Conclusion

-WordPress is a powerful and popular software available for both developers and non-developers who want to be able to fully customize their website/platform and have complete control on every aspect of their project.
+WordPress is a powerful and popular software available for both developers and non-developers who want to be able to fully customize their website/platform and have complete control over every aspect of their project.

 ## References